rmsk2/f256_snake/README.md

 the space bar.
 Press the space bar again in order to resume the game.
 You can also pause and resume the game with the fire button on the joystick or the two buttons at the front of the SNES pad.

 The duration of the current game is shown below the playfield.
+Calculating the duration of the current game is not stopped when the game is paused.

 # A bit of technical info